Joanfa7/holbertonschool-machine_learning/unsupervised_learning/clustering/README.md

         3. Identify the Elbow Point: as k increases, the SSE tends to decrease as the points are closer to the centroids the are assigned to.
 However, the reduction in SSE slows down at some point, creating an "elbow" int the graph.
 This point is where increasing the number of clusters does not provide much better modeling of the data.
 The x-coordinate of this "elbow" point is considered to be the appropriate number of clusters.

+11. What is the Bayesian Information Criterion?
+    The Bayesian Information Criterion (BIC) is a criterion for model selection among for model selection among a fine set of models.
+It is based on the likelihood function and is used in various statistical models, including those in machine learning.
+The BIC is particularly used ful in clustering and other unsupervised learning scenario, such as selecting the number of clusters in K-means or the number of components in a Gaussian Mixture Model (GMM)

         BIC=ln(n)k−2ln(L^)

         where: